sangcx5/AndroidCertficateTransparencyTest/README.md

-# Certficate Transparency configure for OkHTTPClient
+Certificate Transparency config for HTTPClient